-- RG 266.243 Market participants must have critical business services arrangements for identifying, assessing, managing and monitoring for any risks to the resilience, reliability, integrity and security of their critical business services: Rule 8B.2.1(2)(b).
+Identifying, assessing, managing and monitoring risks to critical business services resilience, reliability, integrity and security of their critical business services: Rule 8B.2.1(2)(b).
 To identify and assess risks, market participants should have adequate risk management systems: see RG 104.59-RG 104.66.
+Market participants should also have effective compliance measures to manage or mitigate those risks: see RG 104.23-RG 104.32 and Chapter C of RG 104.
+A market participant's risk management systems and compliance measures will depend on the nature, scale and complexity of its business and its risk profile.